 - admin:repo_hook (all)

-Once you've created your token, copy and paste it into your GitHub integration in Flow and click Test connection.
+Once you've created your token, copy and paste it into your the Personal Access Token box on the Access Token tab of the GitHub integration screen in Flow and click Test connection.

 If the connection was successful you'll see the following message: Successfully connected via username.

-Once you have a successful connection you can finalize your integration and begin importing repos.
+Once you have a successful connection, finalize your integration and begin importing repos.